ppsmk388/MoraBench/README.md

 ## 🏁 What is model ranking?

-**Model Ranking** is to rank models from a existing model set according to their performance for target task.
+**Model Ranking** is to rank models from a set of **trained models** according to their performance for the target task.
+Traditionally, people use a **fully-labeled validation set** to rank the models, here we explore how to do model ranking with limited annotation budget.

 ## 🔧 Installation